 3) Create custom ICOs

 No two ICOs are the same, just as no two companies are the same.
 Stellar enables tailor-made ICOs by providing base abstractions such as accounts, tokens, payments, offers (to exchange one token type for another), and atomic transactions consisting of multiple operations.
 Users can combine these simple abstractions in complex ways to get a wide array of behaviors, similar to building custom structures with simple lego blocks.
-For instance, issuing dividends, bonds, escrow, collateralized debt, dividends, inflation, and the Lightning network are all possible on the Stellar network.
+For instance, issuing dividends, bonds, escrow, collateralized debt, inflation, and the Lightning network are all possible on the Stellar network.
 Because of primitive support for atomic transactions, it is trivial to code something that says A sends to B if B sends to C.

 Using Stellar leads to faster development time since it has already built-in common ICO features such as creating a token and whitelisting eligible contributors (e.g. to enforce know-your-customer requirements and limit activity in some jurisdictions).
 Stellar is a particularly good choice for organizations who have know-your-customer requirements.